MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/tutorials/tuples.md

 ## Basics

-Both of these are equivalents of  `tuple`.
+Both of these are equivalents of `tuple` containing two `int` values.

 ```python
 >>> (1, 2)